Mercerenies/a-turtles-troll/README.md

   on them
 * Decreased the rate of bats turning into chickens as a lag-prevention measure
-* Slabs slow the player down
+* Slabs and stairs slow the player down
 * Torches and lanterns break if you look at them
 * Everybody gets a pet phantom now